jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Some scolars express concerns about the infrastructural scalability of e-exam systems.
 In their eyes, exams only provide utility with X students or more being part of the exam.
 This argument ignores the scaleable nature of the an exam system.
 Moving to e-exams must not be a decision of one course or one Lehrstuhl alone.

 - [ ] Größe von e-exams

+## Making the move seamless

+As briefly touched upon, e-exams must be at least as comfortable as their paper based counterpart.
+This especially is important when we think about nature of e-exams.
+As e-exams rely in a client server model they also rely on internet connection.